 - log in to your account via the Customer Login.

-We use such personal information to:
+We may use this personal information to:

 - provide you with the services that you have requested from us;